More about: Prague Jewish Quarter Tours

 Brief history of Prague's Jewish Quarter

-It was already in 1270 when they built the first synagogue, currently known as the Old-New Synagogue, and in 1292 they were officially granted administrative independence.
+It was already in 1270 when they built the first synagogue, now known as the Old-New Synagogue, and in 1292 they were officially granted administrative independence.
 Over the years the neighborhood prospered and increased its population substantially until it became one of the most important Jewish neighborhoods in Europe.
 However, even with the repression and limitations imposed on them.
 It was not until 1850 that the city of Prague began to open up to this neighborhood.
-It changed its name to Josefov district as a tribute to the figure of Joseph II who, under his rule, began to integrate the Jewish people in the city.
+It changed its name to Josefov neighborhood as a tribute to the figure of Joseph II who, under his rule, began to integrate the Jewish people in the city.

-The guided tours usually start in the morning a little later than the opening hours of the monuments.
-The synagogues and cemetery open their doors to visitors at 9:00 and the tours start around 10:00.
+Guided tours usually start in the morning a little later than the opening hours of the monuments.
+The synagogues and cemetery open their doors to visitors at 9:00 and tours start around 10:00.
 If there is anything you want to revisit after taking the tour you should know that in the winter schedule (October to March) they close their doors at 16:30 and in the summer months both the cemetery and the synagogues remain open until 18:00.

 As the tour lasts about 3 hours, you will have plenty of time in the afternoon to continue exploring Prague.
 Please note that on Saturdays, or Sabbath, they are closed as it is the holy day of Judaism.
 On Jewish holidays they are also closed.

-Tips for visiting the Jewish Quarter in Prague
+Tips for visiting Prague's Jewish Quarter

 - There is no specific dress code for visiting the synagogues but as they are religious places it is recommended to dress more or less correctly.
 This means not wearing sports or very short clothes as a sign of respect for Jewish traditions.